 Strykowski, Derek R. “Text Painting, or Coincidence?
 Treatment of Height-Related Imagery in the Madrigals of Luca Marenzio.”
 Empirical Musicology Review vol. 11, no. 2 (January 2017) [backdated to 2016]: 109–19. https://doi.org/10.18061/emr.v11i2.4903

-The Empirical Musicology Review recently published a special issue on corpus studies to which I contributed “Text Painting, or Coincidence?
+In 2017, the Empirical Musicology Review published a special issue on corpus studies to which I contributed “Text Painting, or Coincidence?
 Treatment of Height-Related Imagery in the Madrigals of Luca Marenzio.”
 The issue also includes a response to my article entitled “Suggestions for Future Corpus-Based Text Painting Analyses,” written by Craig Sapp of Stanford University.

 Text painting is a defining characteristic of the sixteenth-century madrigal style, especially in association with references to height.
 Whereas composers cannot have given musical illustration to every such reference contained within the text of a madrigal, the question of whether or not the music that accompanies a particular reference to height constitutes an actual example of text painting is sometimes unclear.
 To explore this problem empirically, the frequency with which musical excerpts from a corpus of 201 madrigals composed by the Italian composer Luca Marenzio satisfied three proposed definitions of height-related text painting was measured.
 The three definitions required a vocal part to contain either a large leap, stepwise motion, or an extreme of pitch.
 Positive correlations were observed between the appearance of music conforming to each of the respective definitions and the presence of height-related imagery in the text, yet only in passages that satisfied more than one definition.
 The research suggests that no single definition is a reliable indicator of height-related text painting, and that most legitimate examples rely on multiple compositional devices.